nuxeo/doc.nuxeo.com-content/src/nxdoc/content-repository/cmis.md

 ### AtomPub

-You can use a CMIS 1.1 AtomPub client and point it at `<span class="nolink">http://localhost:8080/nuxeo/atom/cmis</span>` .
+You can use a CMIS 1.1 AtomPub client and point it at `http://localhost:8080/nuxeo/atom/cmis` .

 If you want to check the AtomPub XML returned using the command line, this can be done using `curl` or `wget`: